Being forced to wait for knee replacement is painful, significantly deteriorates your condition, worsens your knee pain

 - They have no insurance.
 A typical total knee replacement surgery can run $50,000.
 That is for the surgery alone.
 There is also rehab, physical therapy, medicines, and hopefully no complications.

 - They have great insurance or medicare.
 They just have to wait until the doctors are available.
 Waiting list times can vary depending on the doctor’s office.
 After the initial appointment and an agreement is made to have the knee replacement it could take 1 to 3 to 6 months to complete the “countdown to surgery.”

 In one study, doctors from Laval University in Quebec wrote in the medical journal Rheumatology about 153 patients who had been given a date far in advance for their total knee replacement.
-What the doctors wanted to study was changes in pain, function and quality of life and the burden excessive wait times had on the these patients.
+What the doctors wanted to study were the changes in pain, function, and quality of life and the burden excessive wait times had on these patients.